USA Federal Credit Union: History

 USA Federal Credit Union began in November 1953 with ten members as N.T.C.
 San Diego Employees Federal Credit Union.
-The employee-organized federal credit union was initially formed to serve the civilian employees of the Naval Training Center San Diego.
+The employee-organized federal credit union was initially formed to serve the civilian employees of Naval Training Center San Diego.
 In 1955, all military personnel working at N.T.C. were added to the field of membership.
 As the credit union grew, the field of membership expanded internationally allowing for USA Fed's presence in the Pacific Rim.

 From 2004 until 2007, the credit union marketed itself as USA Federal, unveiling a unified brand image across printed collateral materials and their online presence.

 In 2008, the credit union began promoting the use of the shortened name USA Fed.
 On March 26, 2010, USA Fed announced to members that their official web site address would be changing to usafed.org.

 On September 22, 2010, USA Fed announced plans to merge with Navy Federal Credit Union, stating that joint operations would begin October 4, 2010 under the Navy Federal banner.